 This is similar to a nursing home, but it’s more for people who are at risk when left alone or those who need help with day-to-day tasks than it is for the terminally ill or others who require extensive medical care daily.

 Assisted living might be necessary for people of all ages.
 Young individuals with disabilities and no family capable of providing care often end up in assisted living, those who are seriously injured sometimes require assisted living, and of course, elderly people who are at-risk living on their own frequently require it.

 Long-term care insurance will usually pay 100% of your policy’s maximum for assisted living, but some policies pay for less.

-If you don’t need a nursing home, but you do need help throughout the day, there are “adult daycares” that provide daytime assistance through an outpatient program.
-This is frequently used for accident recovery, therapy for disabled individuals, and elderly people who can mostly care for themselves but still need minimal help throughout the day.
+If you don’t need a form of “custodial care”, but you do need help throughout the day, there are adult day care centers that provide daytime support through an outpatient program.
+This is frequently used for accident recovery, therapy for disabled individuals, and elderly people who can mostly care for themselves but still need minimal personal care services assistance throughout the day.

 This is often used to treat conditions that don’t require constant monitoring but are too complex for self-administration or for a family to help.